ysYassine/mes_project/README.md

 You can try a demo of the system using the following link: https://ysyassine.github.io/mes_project/

+**_Please note_**

-`Please note:` To access the demo just press the `"Demo"` button.
+- To access the demo just press the `"Demo"` button.
+- This application is not responsive as it is meant to be used on large screens and tablets.

 ## Authentication Interface

 <img src="./readme_assets/LoginScreen.png" alt="Authentication Interface" >

-From this screen, the user logs in to the system using an account defined by an identifier and password.
+From this screen, the user logs in to the system using an account defined by an identifier and password.\
 Access rights to operations vary depending on the type of the user's account.
 For example, only superiors are able to authenticate remotely.
 As for workshop operators, they can only log in from the company's internet network.

 ## Main Menu